 Obilićev Venac is a street parallel with Prince Mihailo street.
 There, you will find many nice bars and coffee shops.
 Okno is my favourite bar.

-I was very lucky with weather in Belgrade.
+I was very lucky with the weather in Belgrade.
 Despite the fact that it was early November, the temperature was around 25 degrees C. You can see people sitting outside in the photos in this post.
 For that reason, there was no one inside of the bar Okno, although this particular place has a very nice decor.

-To get an idea of how expensive or how cheap Belgrade is, I took a photo of the price list in this particular bar.
+To get an idea of how expensive or cheap Belgrade is, I took a photo of the price list in this particular bar.
 Prices are in the Serbian currency dinar.
 At the time when I was there, the exchange rates were:

 - Euro 1 = 118 dinars